-First & Last Name (John Doe) OneID username only AT NCAT (JDoe3@ncat.edu) [Greensboro, NC 27411]
+First & Last Name (John Doe)

+OneID username only AT NCAT (JDoe3@ncat.edu)

+[Greensboro, NC 27411]

-- 1. Receiving a Package: - Students will be notified via their university email address for packages and first-class mail pick-up - All packages and first-class mail will require a signature for pickup - Students must also present their Aggie OneCard ID to receive mail/packages - After ten (10) days mail/packages not retrieved will be returned to sender - 2.
-Sending a Package: - Make sure the package is properly wrapped, secured and addressed - Per the United States Postal Service Policy, the Mail Center does not handle packages that exceed 70lbs
+1. Receiving a Package:

+- Students will be notified via their university email address for packages and first-class mail pick-up - All packages and first-class mail will require a signature for pickup - Students must also present their Aggie OneCard ID to receive mail/packages - After ten (10) days mail/packages not retrieved will be returned to sender

+2. Sending a Package:

+- Make sure the package is properly wrapped, secured and addressed - Per the United States Postal Service Policy, the Mail Center does not handle packages that exceed 70lbs

-For additional information contact the Mail Center at (336)334-7544 or mailcenter@ncat.edu.
-Hour of Operation: Monday-Friday from 9:00 a.m. to 5:00 p.m.
+For additional information contact the Mail Center at (336)334-7544 or <a href="mailto:mailto